scott-griffiths/bitstring/doc/quick_ref.rst

 Additional methods
 ^^^^^^^^^^^^^^^^^^

+All of the methods listed above for the ``Bits`` class are available, plus:

 * :meth:`~BitArray.append` -- Append a bitstring.
 * :meth:`~BitArray.byteswap` -- Change byte endianness in-place.
 * :meth:`~BitArray.clear` -- Remove all bits from the bitstring.